Visualizing the Los Angeles wildfires in maps and charts

 The Palisades and Eaton fires have already climbed to the top of the list of most destructive fires in LA County history, and currently sit in the No. 3 and No. 4 slots on the list of most destructive wildfires in the entire state of California’s history, since at least 1991.

-Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned about 14,000 acres.
+Firefighters have been able to stop significant growth of the Eaton Fire, but it has already burned over 14,000 acres.

 See satellite images, from Maxar, of a neighborhood in Altadena before and after the Eaton Fire ravaged the area.